vijaybnotion/git.getting-started/README.md

   - http://nvie.com/posts/a-successful-git-branching-model/

 Note:
-There are Graphical User Interfaces (GUIs) supporting git for all Platforms maing the first steps a bit easier.
+There are Graphical User Interfaces (GUIs) supporting Git for all platforms maing the first steps a bit easier.
-Here is a list of GUI Clients for different Operating Systems: https://git-scm.com/downloads/guis
+Here is a list of GUI clients for different operating systems: https://git-scm.com/downloads/guis

-Currently gitk is the only gui-program for git installed on our Development Server.
+Currently, only gitk is installed on the development server.